willfaught/willfaught.github.io/content/blog/2018-10-30-the-problems-with-holacracy.md

 He goes into detail for each.
 On the problem of shared ownership in particular:

 >An attraction to shared ownership is as old as time.
 The choice members of each community had to make at some point was: Should they empower a gifted, driven, powerful member of the community in a leadership position?
-Or should they create a society in which all citizens are “equal” (note, a discussion of equality is beyond the purpose of this article)?
+Or should they create a society in which all citizens are "equal” (note, a discussion of equality is beyond the purpose of this article)?
 The former approach can lead to dictatorship, the latter to mediocrity.
 The former optimizes for upside, the latter protects against the downside.
 So which one should a company choose?